-Climate change makes Mediterranean marshes more vulnerable to sea level riseNIOZ the Netherlands Institute for Sea Research
+Climate change makes Mediterranean marshes more vulnerable to sea level riseNIOZ Royal Netherlands Institute for Sea Research

 Instead, a weaker, short-lived type of plant is taking its place, making the coastal marshes more vulnerable to sea level rise.
 These results are reported by an international research team, including sea researchers from NIOZ.